Innovation design is the most interesting job in the world.

 It would be better if the things you make are working, that's for sure.
 But to be honest, it doesn't matter.
 We all have to make the same mistakes to truly understand why they're mistakes.
 The success of what you are creating is secondary when your primary goal is to learn.

 Creating something from scratch is a priceless experience no one can provide you with words or fancy design methods.
-The only way to become a good maker – to work like an innovation designer – is to make things poorly until they aren't bad anymore.
+The only way to become a good maker – to work as an innovation designer – is to make things poorly until they aren't bad anymore.

 And I'm here for anyone who has the courage to try.
 I'm here for you.